Resources

 3. Customer Lifetime Value (CLTV)

-CLTV is one of the most important retention metric to track as it gives you the actual monetary value of the customer that you have gained.
-This helps in building an effective loyalty program to identify how much you should spend to retain your most valuable customers
+CLTV is one of the most important retention metrics to track as it gives you the actual monetary value of the customer that you have gained, especially when leveraging the best push notification platforms.
+This helps in building an effective loyalty program to identify how much you should spend to retain your most valuable customers with effective push notification marketing.

 CLTV = APV (Average Purchase Value) x PF (Purchase Frequency) x CLT (Customer Lifetime)